 Look for technology that accesses a centralized database directly.
 Whether it’s working with existing technology or shopping for something new, the goal is to consolidate instead of outsourcing.
 Don’t outsource things that don’t need to be outsourced.
 The beauty of many vendor solutions is they give marketers a lot of control.
 Be careful, though, that control doesn’t require outsourcing data.
 That data is yours, not theirs.
 Select vendors that don’t want to control your data but instead provide you with full access to it for utilization.

-The takeaway is that in order to be successful at personalization and real-time email marketing, you need to be able to access all of your customer data in a secure way that provides a global view of customers — make that an updated, accurate global view of customers.
+The takeaway is that in order to be successful at personalization and real-time cross-channel marketing, you need to be able to access all of your customer data in a secure way that provides a global view of customers — make that an updated, accurate global view of customers.